Creative Aging Classes

 |

-Cyanotype and Storytelling - Bellows Falls Senior Center
+Cyanotype and Story - Bellows Falls Senior Center

 “For millennia, we have passed on knowledge through story and song…Our brains are organized by narrative and image.”
 Gloria Steinem, My Life